testzer0/Submod-LDQA/README.md

 ## Task Description

-Long-Form Question Answering involves answering questions based on documents that are too long to fit into the context of standard Transformer-based models.
+Long-Document Question Answering involves answering questions based on documents that are too long to fit into the context of standard Transformer-based models.
 Conventionally, special architectures have been developed to tackle this task that allow long inputs.
 However, an alternative approach that is also popular is to select a subset of sentences or paragraphs (called *spans* henceforth) from the source document, and pass that to a much more readily fine-tuned model (in our case, DeBERTaV3 [[1]](#1)).
 The filtration of spans is typically done by ranking them based on similarity to the query in terms of a metric such as TF-IDF or BM25, and then selecting the top $k$, where $k$ is a pre-determined parameter.

 ## Dataset